SixSq/old.sixsq.github.com/_posts/2012-01-01-product-slipstream.md

 **Q1: I don't know cloud computing, will I be able to use SlipStream?**

 A1: Sure.
-We've designed SlipStream not too expose cloud-isms in the interface.
+We've designed SlipStream not to expose cloud-isms in the interface.
 Cloud computing offers many rich features that are very interesting when deploying runtime systems, but the defaults we've put in place will hide most of these details so that you can get going quickly without needing a